 - Put together photos, doctor’s notes, and your notes on the incident

-- Call your trusted, experienced attorney’s at Slater and Zurz
+- Call your trusted, experienced dog bite lawyer at Slater and Zurz

 In Ohio or any state, you must follow some simple steps if a dog attacks you.
 You want to make sure you get medical attention to treat the wound area and plan in place with your local medical professionals.

 Also, you or the victim of the attack may need a series of rabies vaccinations.
 The CDC has stated that one in five dog bite victims requires medical attention immediately.
 You don’t want to wait since the outcome could be fatal, especially if the animal carries rabies, which is deadly to humans.
 If the victim suffers from chronic medical conditions or is suffering from an immune system condition, the attack puts them at great risk for infection or a fatal outcome.